ogeesan/Bpod-SMA-Diagrammer/README.md

 	WaitForResponse --> Punish: Port3In
 ```

 Mermaid is rendered by GitHub when presented in Markdown files.
 This is the raw output from my tool, built from a single trials' state matrix.
-With some small tweaks, it can easily represent the entire task with its different contingencies more generally.
+With some small tweaks, it can represent the entire task with its different contingencies more generally.
+To do that, you'll have to refer to the [documentation on state diagrams](https://mermaid.js.org/syntax/stateDiagram.html).
+For example, in the above diagram I'd modify the transitions from `WaitForResponse` so that there is a line with `Port3In` to `RightRewardDelay`, and the connection to `Punish` could read "`Port1In or Port3In`".
+There are other visual tools available for the state diagram that you might like to look into if you have complex contingencies.